 Mapping On The Edge

 As construction sites become more reliant on drone data, the needs and demands these sites will go up.
-In anticipation of this thirst for drone data, Skycatch has developed the first-ever RTK base station and remote processor called Edge1.
+In anticipation of this thirst for drone data, Skycatch has developed the first-ever RTK base station, remote processor, and edge computing device called Edge1.
 In this talk, we discussed some advanced customer use cases and other exciting applications of this brand new technology.

 We couldn't be more excited about the event next year!